shadymeowy/fast-shape-finder/README.md

 Ellipse fit utilizes the general conic equation and a custom linear equation solver.
 Then, some checks are performed to decide whether or not the found conic equation corresponds to an ellipse.

 The code is optimized for branch and cache misses.
-It took only ~500 microseconds to find a red ellipse in a 1920x1080 photo, which includes an extensive amount of noise with the same color on Ryzen 4800H processor.
+It takes only ~500 microseconds to find a red ellipse in a 1920x1080 photo, which includes an extensive amount of noise with the same color on Ryzen 4800H processor.